-On the first of April one year (no later than 2002) I set up an April Fool's gag where the front page of my website was hijacked by cyberspace revolutionaries.
+On the first of April one year (not sure which, but no later than 2002) I set up an April Fool's gag where the front page of my website was hijacked by cyberspace revolutionaries.
 By modern standards it's pretty primitive, and cyber-terrorism doesn't seem as funny now as it did then, but I've kept it around out of sentiment.

 Here it is...

 Welcome to The Misenchanted Page, the website of fantasy and science fiction author Lawrence Watt-Evans.

 For a quick summary of the latest news about my writing, see below.
 If you're strictly an Ethshar fan, then you can visit the portion of the Misenchanted Page devoted exclusively to The World of Ethshar.
 You can leave me a message in the Guestbook, or read a few of my musings in my Weblog.
 For everything else, check out the Main Page.

 Some non-writing news: The webhost I've used for more than twenty years is shutting down, so I've relocated everything.
 This means new e-mail addresses, but the URLs are all the same.
 The Guestbook did not make the transition, nor did the newsgroup/bulletin board on the "Discussion" page, but my various blogs all did, so stop by and comment.